-To obtain a discretionary stay, a legal representative must file a separate, written motion to stay removal with the court where the motion or appeal is pending.37 In general, the filing of the stay motion with the immigration court or the BIA does not immediately stay the removal order.38 DHS can still remove the individual while the motion is pending.39 If granted, a discretionary stay remains in effect until the immigration court or the BIA denies the underlying motion to reopen or reconsider or appeal.40 If the legal representative seeks review of the IJ's denial of a motion to reopen or representative must seek a new discretionary stay with the BIA.
+To obtain a discretionary stay, a legal representative must file a separate, written motion to stay removal with the court where the motion or appeal is pending.
+In general, the filing of the stay motion with the immigration court or the BIA does not immediately stay the removal order.
+DHS can still remove the individual while the motion is pending.
+If granted, a discretionary stay remains in effect until the immigration court or the BIA denies the underlying motion to reopen or reconsider or appeal.
+If the legal representative seeks review of the IJ's denial of a motion to reopen or reconsider from the BIA, the stay will not continue automatically.
+The legal representative must seek a new discretionary stay with the BIA.